 Inspur asserts that it understands this.
-After an urgent request from service provider Baidu, Inspur delivered a shipment of rack scale servers of more than 10,000 nodes to the Baidu Beijing Shunyi data centre, equating to one server delivered every 2.88 seconds, which Inspur asserts is a new record.
+After an urgent request from service provider Baidu, Inspur delivered a shipment of rack scale servers of more than 10,000 nodes to the Baidu Beijing Shunyi data center, equating to one server delivered every 2.88 seconds, which Inspur asserts is a new record.

-The Baidu data centre in question was built last year with the capacity to host hundreds of thousands of servers.
+The Baidu data center in question was built last year with the capacity to host hundreds of thousands of servers.
 The number of Baidu Cloud users and partners skyrocketed increased by three times, traffic by five times, and revenues by four times.

 The company says for internet service providers in general, business growth is rapid and unpredictable, with unexpected surges in access traffic occurring frequently.
 This heightens the need to improve the scalability of infrastructure by adopting technologies like cloud computing and improving business processes to strengthen the supply chain.

 Baidu and Inspur have been working together for a significant amount of time – as early as 2012 the duo were using rack scale deployments of 10-40 node increments instead of a single node.

 Meanwhile, the delivery and deployment model Inspur adopted for Baidu's data center was upgraded to L11 (Rack Level Integration), increasing delivery efficiency more than 20 times.

 Moreover, formerly on-site deployment processes including assembly, debugging, and strong and weak power cabling of the rack were completed during manufacturing, further simplifying on-site deployment.

 Inspur says in order to maintain rapid deliveries it needs to invest in business processes like production, transportation, and qualifications to ensure it remains agile and efficient.